-THE TRADITIONAL FACELIFT PROCEDURE
+THE FACELIFT PROCEDURE

 Due to the SMAS being released from the ligamentous attachments and secured in such a position, the lift can be performed in a very natural direction.
-If the SMAS is not separated from these ligaments, the lift is compromised and the direction of pull is limited.
+If the SMAS is not separated from these ligaments, the facelift is compromised and the direction of pull is limited.
 This lifting tension occurs on the deeper SMAS layer of the skin.
 This allows for extremely thin and inconspicuous scars.
 Furthermore, the lift is more upward, and less “sweeping” than a traditional facelift, allowing for a very natural appearance.
 This creates an impressive rejuvenation of the face without creating a stretched or operated look.
 The facelift procedure typically takes several hours to complete.

 After the facelift, the double chin vanishes, the jowls disappear, and the lines in the cheek area are diminished, all adding to a more youthful appearance.